Daniel, Cezar, BA

 Fewer young people outside

-About 10 percent of young people are neither in employment, education nor on labor market measures.
-The proportion fluctuates with the economic cycle, but has been fairly stable over the past ten years.
+About 10 per cent of young people are neither in employment, education nor on labour market schemes.
+The share fluctuates with the business cycle, but has been fairly stable over the past ten years.

-The employment supply from those under 30 could increase if they complete their education earlier and/or fewer young people remain outside the workforce.
-The Outlook Report estimates that employment could be increased by 15,500 man-years if young people complete their education one year earlier and by 10,700 man-years if more young people complete vocational courses.
+The labour supply from those under the age of 30 may increase if they complete their education earlier and/or fewer young people remain outside the labour force.
+The white paper on Long-term Perspectives on the Norwegian Economy estimates that employment can be increased by 15 500 man-years if young people complete their education one year earlier and by 10 700 man-years if they complete vocational programmes more early.

 The challenge

-Part of the challenge lies in the general lack of knowledge about the industry and the professions.
-This means that there are too few apprentices and too few people applying to our professions.
+Part of the challenge lies in the fact that there is generally too little knowledge of the industry and the subjects.
+Thus, there will be too few apprentices and too few who apply to our trades.

-There is a limited range of training, schools or courses beyond what the individual company offers.
-Furthermore, there is a problem that potential applicants do not have experience.
-One must therefore look at the entire training program - as one does with an apprenticeship.
+There is a limited training offer, school or course beyond what the individual company provides.
+Furthermore, it is a problem that any applicants have not gained experience.
+You must therefore look at the entire training program - as you do with an apprenticeship.

-Two of our boys took the challenge from BA
+Two of our boys stood up for BA

 Bergensavisen, BA, wanted to focus on this issue.
-They contacted us and asked if we could nominate two candidates who fit the theme: "The workforce increase"
+They contacted us and wondered if we could put forward two candidates who fit into the theme: "The Labour Power Promise"

-The angle was that there are many vacant jobs, but it is difficult to find enough suitable candidates, and that the industry generally lacks qualified personnel.
+The angle was that there are many vacancies, but they are struggling to find enough suitable candidates, and that the industry generally lacks qualified personnel.

-• What did the candidate do to qualify for the job?
+• What did the candidate do to become qualified for the job

 • How does StS-ISONOR work to train new employees?